CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 * If the values do not match, then ADFS will return an exception.
 In order to test this scenario without registering and owning the corresponding public domain name, navigate to your local machine's host file (C:\Windows\System32\Drivers\etc\hosts) and add an entry that maps the public IP address of the server to the DNS name of the server.<br>
 ![hosts.txt](../images/saml35.png)

 * Go to a web browser and plug in <code>https://alias.cloudportal.io</code>.
 Here you can sign in via CenturyLink Cloud username and password, or choose the **Sign In Using SAML** option.
-If you choose the latter, then the CenturyLink Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.
+If you choose the latter, then the CenturyLink Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.<br>
 ![Sign In Page](../images/saml36.png)

 * Clicking the **Sign In Using SAML** results in the following message being sent to the ADFS (or any IdP) service.